 - Warranty: 5 years

-After spending less than a hundred dollar on a pair of outdoor speakers, I was quite impressed by how expensive they actually look.
+After spending less next to nothing on a pair of outdoor speakers, I was quite impressed by how expensive they actually look.

 The speakers come in two color choices – silver white and black.
 Silver may sound , but I have to admit even in silver color, the speakers don’t really stand out in terms of aesthetics.
 They are your typical cylindrical shaped speakers that aren’t as big as most outdoor counterparts.
 Now that is a good thing when you actually don’t want anyone to notice the speaker or bump into it now and then.